 Mr. Bairagi assumed the responsibility of Foreign Secretary of Nepal on 11 October 2015.
-He joined Nepalese Foreign Service in December 1987.
-In 28 years of his career in foreign service, he held a variety of positions in the Ministry of Foreign Affairs of Nepal and the Nepalese Missions abroad.
+He joined Nepali Foreign Service in December 1987.
+In 28 years of his career in foreign service, he held a variety of positions in the Ministry of Foreign Affairs of Nepal and the Nepali Missions abroad.

 As Nepal’s Ambassador to WTO, Mr. Bairagi was the Coordinator of the Consultative Group of the Least Developed Countries in WTO in 2013 and successfully steered the Group during the crucial negotiations on the outcome of WTO’s Ninth Ministerial Conference (known as Bali package).
 He also led the LDC Group in Geneva during the 13th UN Conference on Trade and Development (UNCTAD XIII) held in Doha in 2012.